ajaynegi45/Uttarakhand-Culture-Preservation-Project/README.md

 - **For Non-Code Contributions:**
     - If you are not a coder, you can still make a significant impact:
         - **Website Design**: Share your creativity and design skills to help improve the look and feel of the website.
         - **Content Gathering**: Select a feature or aspect of Uttarakhand and start gathering authentic and insightful information.
 Please provide the sources or links from where you obtained the information.
-If the information is your own, make sure to mention that, and at the bottom, write, "The above information is my personal contribution."
+If the information is your own, make sure to mention.
         - Organize the information in a structured manner and create issues with your suggestions, designs, or content contributions..
         - If your contribution aligns with our mission to provide valuable and insightful content, we will gladly incorporate it into our website and give proper credit to you.